 comp lawyer before filing your claim can help determine what areas of

 your case need to be strengthened before contesting the ruling.
-Our experienced

 What Types of Injuries are Covered by Workers’ Compensation?